ketankartoza/bims-website/docs/src/developer-workflow.md

 ```

-#### Sync the latest code from upstream
+#### Sync the Latest Code from Upstream

-To keep your local code and the original's sync, you can fetch the latest version of the **upstream** repository.
+To keep your local code and the original repository in sync, you can fetch the latest version of the **upstream** repository.
-You can use these commands every time you want to get updates
+You can use these commands every time you want to get updates:

 ```
 git pull upstream main
 ```

-or,
+or

 ```
 git fetch upstream
 ```

-#### Working with branch
+#### Working with Branches

-A branch uses to isolate development work without affecting others in the repository.
-A repository contains one default
+A branch is used to isolate development work without affecting other work in the repository.
+A repository contains one
-branch and can have multiple other branches.
+default branch and can have multiple other branches.

 ![Branch](img/branch.png)

 In **django-bims** the default branch is **main**.

-A branch allows you to develop features, fix bugs.
-Generally, you create a new branch from an existing one, most of the
+A branch allows you to develop features and fix bugs.
+Generally, you create a new branch from an existing one, usually
-time, from the default one.
+from the default one.

 To list all branches: